Dre0239/python-newsfeed/README.md

 ## Deployment

-- The application has been deployed to Heroku:-
+- The application has been deployed to Heroku: https://apf-7cf66d94658c.herokuapp.com/

   ![alt text](./assets/img03.jpg)